20 Alberta Hikes That Will BLOW You Away

 Horsethief Canyon

 Horsethief Canyon is named for the nomadic horse thieves who once hid their stolen livestock here.
 Hiking here will quickly take you back to a lost world that makes you feel like you are in a Wild West movie.
-Horsethief Canyon is located on the Dinosaur Trail.
-It’s not much of a defined trail and more of a go wherever the view takes you the type of hike!
+Horsethief Canyon is located on the Dinosaur Trail, though it’s not much of a defined trail and more of a go wherever the view takes you the type of hike!

 Horseshoe Canyon